2022 Malaysian general election: Timing of election

 Opposition politicians, political analysts and online commentaries criticised the decision to hold the election at the end of 2022 instead of early 2023, which coincides the annual year-end monsoon season.
 As Malaysia was already recovering from serious flooding from the previous year, opposition politicians accused the ruling government for being inconsiderate towards flood victims.
 This condition was also seen by opposition parties as a deliberate tactic to discourage a high voter turnout that could potentially benefit opposition parties.
 In response, UMNO president Ahmad Zahid Hamidi, who remarked that the election was to proceed despite concerns of nationwide floods, accused opposition parties as "cowards" and "wanting them to buy time" to garner extra support, further adding that his remarks were taken out of context.
 Despite these remarks, authorities began preparations in the event flooding occurs during polling day.

 The decision to dissolve parliament early was also seen by several other opposition politicians as an attempt to prevent more BN politicians from being charged with corruption, or in an effort towards pardoning jailed politicians such as former prime minister Najib Razak who was found guilty for his role in the 1MDB scandal.
 This was evidenced by a video online showing Zahid Hamidi speaking at a Malaysian Indian Congress (MIC) general meeting in which he warned other BN politicians that they would be the next ones to be charged should BN lose the election.
 Prime Minister Ismail Sabri Yaakob said he dissolved Parliament because it was impossible to go on some issues, and that UMNO was pushing for it ever since BN won big in the 2022 Johor state election in March.

 Youth vote

 The 2022 election was the first Malaysian federal election in which the voting age is over 18 as opposed to over 21 previously.
-Around 6 million new voters, either young or previously unregistered, are expected to participate in the election.
-The 18–20 age group represents 1.39 million first-time voters, and voters aged 18–39 account for about 50% of Malaysia's 21 million registered voters.
+Around 6 million new voters, either young or previously unregistered, were expected to participate in the election.
+The 18–20 age group represented 1.39 million first-time voters, and voters aged 18–39 account for about 50% of Malaysia's 21 million registered voters.

+Endorsements

+Newspapers, organisations and individuals endorsed parties or individual candidates for the election.